chrishayuk/chuk-ai-session-manager/README.md

 - ✅ Complete conversation analytics and observability
 - ✅ Framework-agnostic solution that works with any LLM library

-**Consider alternatives if you:**
-- ❌ Only need basic in-memory conversation history
-- ❌ Are locked into a specific framework (LangChain, etc.)
-- ❌ Don't need cost tracking or analytics
-- ❌ Are building simple, stateless AI applications

 ## 🤝 Community & Support

 - 📖 **Documentation**: [Full docs with tutorials](link-to-docs)
-- 💬 **Discord**: Join our community for help and discussions
 - 🐛 **Issues**: Report bugs on GitHub
 - 💡 **Feature Requests**: Suggest new features
 - 📧 **Support**: enterprise@chuk.dev for production support